Common Challenges in CFD and How to Overcome Them

 How to Overcome It:

-- Focus on Key Metrics: Identify the most critical performance metrics for your application and focus your analysis on those.
+- Focus on Key Metrics: Identify the most critical parameters for your application and focus your analysis on those.

 The Challenge: